-\overline{DRDY} is low.
-If RFS goes low with \overline{DRDY} high, no data transfer will take place. \overline{DRDY} does not have any effect on reading data from the control register or from the calibration registers.
+Data can be accessed from the output data register only when $\overline{DRDY}$ is low.
+If $\overline{RFS}$ goes low with $\overline{DRDY}$ high, no data transfer will take place. $\overline{DRDY}$ does not have any effect on reading data from the control register or from the calibration registers.

-Figure 11 shows a timing diagram for reading from the AD7712 in the self-clocking mode.
-This read operation shows a read from the AD7712's output data register.
-A read from the control register or calibration registers is similar, but, in these cases, the \overline{DRDY} line is not related to the read function.
+Figure 10 shows a timing diagram for reading from the AD7713 in the self-clocking mode.
+This read operation shows a read from the AD7713's output data register.
+A read from the control register or calibration registers is similar, but, in these cases, the DRDY line is not related to the read function.
 Depending on the output update rate, it can go low at any stage in the control/calibration register read cycle without affecting the read and its status should be ignored.
 A read operation from either the control or calibration registers must always read 24 bits of data from the respective register.

-Figure 11 shows a read operation from the AD7712.
+Figure 10 shows a read operation from the AD7713.
 For the timing diagram shown, it is assumed that there is a pull-up resistor on the SCLK output.
-With \overline{DRDY} low, the \overline{RFS} input is brought low. \overline{RFS} going low enables the serial clock of the AD7712 and also places the MSB of the word on the serial data line.
-All subsequent data bits are clocked out on a high to low transition of the serial clock and are valid prior to the following rising edge of this clock.
+With DRDY low, the RFS input is brought low.
+RFS going low enables the serial clock of the AD7713 and also places the MSB of the word on the serial data line.
+All subsequent data bits are clocked out on a high-to-low transition of the serial clock.
 The final active falling edge of SCLK clocks out the LSB, and this LSB is valid prior to the final active rising edge of SCLK.
-Coincident with the next falling edge of SCLK, \overline{DRDY} is reset high. \overline{DRDY} going high turns off the SCLK and the SDATA outputs, which means that the data hold time for the LSB is slightly shorter than for all other bits.
+Coincident with the next falling edge of SCLK, DRDY is reset high.
+DRDY going high turns off the SCLK and the SDATA outputs, this means that the data hold time for the LSB is slightly shorter than for all other bits.